Physical scaling laws in dislocation microstructures and avalanches from dislocation dynamics simulations: Concluding remarks

-The relative importance of short- and long- range contributions to interactions was expected to impact avalanche statistics.
-For the former, a small effect was expected, as the self-stress scaling with dislocation density (through $l\propto 1/\sqrt{\rho}$) while not formally the same, is not so far from the scaling of long-range elastic contributions with density.
-However, a stronger impact was expected from the different loadings and deformation paths considered here.
+{ We initially expected that the relative importance of short- and long-range interaction contributions would strongly influence the avalanche statistics when changing dislocation density and microstructure.} For the former, a small effect was expected, as the self-stress scaling with dislocation density (through $l\propto 1/\sqrt{\rho}$) while not formally the same, is not so far from the scaling of long-range elastic contributions with density.
+However, a stronger impact was expected from the different loadings and deformation paths considered here. {Sequences of simulated avalanches have illustrated this in Fig. \ref{fig:supp-avalan}}.
 Single glide deformation is typically associated to strong multipolar distant interactions within the entanglements formed, with few reactions associated to collision with collinear superjogs \cite{devincre2007collinear}.
 This contrasts with [112] and [001] multislip conditions where plastic flow proceeds with a large number contact reactions and are associated to the formation of planar or cellular microstructures.
 Finally, the latent hardening simulation is very different from the previous conditions as the part of the microstructure corresponding to the inactive forest systems is imposed from the start, and should not evolve significantly. {This latter condition is very interesting as the organization of the primary system is related to the random distribution of forest dislocations inserted initially and not to the \emph{self-organization} of the microstructure when all systems are simultaneously operating and interacting as for [112] or [001] loading directions.
 Despite these differences, the resulting exponents in the power law regime are identical and this is not entirely understood by the authors.}

 Our data shows that the power law truncation can be modeled as:

 This result is in qualitative agreement with the scaling suggested by Csikor and collaborators \cite{csikor2007dislocation} from simulation and experimental data as: